 UPS soon followed in October 2019.
 The FAA’s Part 135 certification gives UPS the ability to fly at night and out of sight of the drone operator (which is a key limit imposed on people operating non-commercial drones).
 The approval also allows the drones to carry cargo over 55 pounds (25 kg), although current trials tend to use parcels ten times lighter.
 UPS announced it would start using the approval for package delivery to hospital campuses, but CEO David Abney said that could expand to other ‘campus-type environments’, and even homes.

 In August 2020, Amazon also got its plans approved by the FAA.
-David Carbon, Prime Air Vice President, said it would use it to continue developing and refining its technology to fully integrate drones into the airspace.
+David Carbon, Prime Air Vice President, said it would use it to continue developing and refining their technology to fully integrate drones into the airspace.

 Other companies have been making progress too.
 Walmart launched a pilot in September 2020 in Fayetteville, North Carolina, using drones from Flytrex, an Israeli end-to-end drone delivery company.
 The same month, Tesco announced it would trial delivering ‘small baskets’ of goods to the local area around its Oranmore store, in County Galway, Ireland.
 The drones are manufactured in Wales by Manna Aero, which already runs medicine delivery trials in Ireland, in partnership with Ireland’s health authority.
 Manna Aero was due to trial deliveries of takeaways to college students in mid-March 2020, but the focus changed when the pandemic hit.